 4. Data submitted to the Scientific Committee and any of its working groups will be retained by the Secretariat or made available for other analyses only with the permission of the flag State that submitted the data.

 5. The above rules of confidentiality will apply to all members of the Scientific Committee and any of its working groups.

+5 bis.
+The Secretariat shall inform the MoP of measures taken to implement these confidentiality and security provisions.